On T List of Movie Reviews

 Torn Curtain is a god-awful Hitchcock movie.

+two.
 "It tears you apart with suspense!"?
-The movie is so dull that my used-up butter knife feels sharper in comparison.
+The movie is so dull that my ever-used butter knife feels sharper

 All in all, Torn Curtain is 128 minutes of nothing.